Careers360 Logo

 Download E-book

-Light is produced by passing an electric current between the electrodes through a light emitting diode (LED).
+Light is produced by passing an electric current between the electrodes through a light-emitting diode (LED).
 In other words, when a sufficient quantity of advancing current runs through it, light is produced.
-This light is not visible in many diode because the frequency levels are too low to allow viewing.
-Different colours of LEDs are available.
-Tricolour LEDs are LEDs that can emit three colours at once.
-The energy gap of the semiconductor employed determines the colour of light.
+This light is not visible in many diodes because the frequency levels are too low to allow viewing.
+Different colors of LEDs are available.
+Tricolour LEDs are LEDs that can emit three colors at once.
+The energy gap of the semiconductor employed determines the color of light.

 A laser diode produces coherent light, making it a unique sort of diode.
 It's found in a lot of CD players, DVD players, and laser printers.
 These are more expensive than LEDs but less expensive than other laser producers.
-The only disadvantage of these diode is their short life.
+The only disadvantage of this diode is its short life.

 This is a reverse bias diode that uses the avalanche effect to operate.
 The avalanche breaks down when the voltage drop is consistent and independent of current.
-They are utilised for photo detection because of their high sensitivity.
+They are utilized for photodetection because of their high sensitivity.

 The most useful sort of diode is the Zener diode, which can offer a stable reference voltage.
-These are reverse biassed and break down when a particular voltage is applied.
-A stable voltage is established when the current travelling through the resistor is limited.
+These are reverse-biased and break down when a particular voltage is applied.
+A stable voltage is established when the current traveling through the resistor is limited.
 In power supply, zener diodes are commonly employed to give a reference voltage.

-Compared to other silicon PN junction diode, it has a lower forward voltage.
-Where there is low current and voltage varies between 0.15 and 0.4 volts, the decrease will be seen.
-In order to achieve that performance, these are built differently.
+Compared to other silicon PN junction diodes, it has a lower forward voltage.
+Where there is a low current and voltage varies between 0.15 and 0.4 volts, the decrease will be seen.
+To achieve that performance, these are built differently.
 In rectifier applications, Schottky diodes are widely employed.

 A photodiode can detect even the tiniest quantity of current flow caused by light.
 These are quite useful in detecting light.
 This is a reverse bias diode, which is commonly seen in solar cells and photometers.
 They're even used as power generators.